Ridgefield High School (Connecticut): Hazing

 In 2014, a series of hazing events left many underclassmen students intoxicated as they attended class.
 The breadth of students that were affected by this event garnered much media coverage, with the bulk of the students being involved with athletic teams at the school.
 The hazing occurred as part of the school's Homecoming Spirit Week.
 In 2019, the school took steps to prevent hazing among its athletic teams.

 Swastikas

 During the 2017–2018 academic year, there were no fewer than 5 instances of swastikas drawn on or around school grounds.
-On September 8, 2017, an anti-Semitic symbol was found etched into a table at Ridgefield High School.
+On September 8, 2017, an antisemitic symbol was found etched into a table at Ridgefield High School.
 A little more than 2 months later, on Tuesday, November 21, a swastika was found drawn on the inside of a classroom door at Ridgefield High School.
-Additional anti-Semitic symbols were found in January, June, and August.
+Additional antisemitic symbols were found in January, June, and August.
 All these events led to the creation of a program for town officials to "do more than condemn" the events.